csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

 other with springs.

 In this example we will use 128 marbles in our system.
-To the Csound user, profiles are a series of f-tables that set up the&nbsp;
+To the Csound user, profiles are a series of f-tables that set up the [scantable](https://csound.com/docs/manual/scantable.html) opcode.
-[scantable](https://csound.com/docs/manual/scantable.html) opcode.
 To the opcode, these f-tables influence the dynamic behavior of the table read by a table-lookup oscillator.